petroemil/Rx.Book/Draft.md

 If you try the previous code example, you will notice that it produces many events with the exact same data.

 Let's modify the requirements a little bit.
-Keep the grid, but let's say you want to be notified each time the user enters into one of these rectangles and you don't want the remaining couple of hundred events stating "the user is in this area", "the user is still in the same area", etc.
+Keep the grid, but let's say you want to be notified each time the user enters into one of these rectangles and you don't want the remaining couple of hundred events stating "the user is in this area", "the user is still in the same area"...

 For this you can use the `DistinctUntilChanged()` operator, that will only let an event through if it's different from the previous one.